LionHeart's Board of Trustees

 He joined LaSalle in 2018 after 25 years in the real estate industry, including director positions at Hermes Investment Management and Aviva Investors.

 He is a former member of the Governance and the Regulations Committees of the Association of Real Estate Funds, the Build to Rent Sub-Committee of the British Property Federation, and the Academic Faculty of the Investment Property Forum.
-He is currently a member of the MSCI UK Client Group, the RICS Commercial Property Forum and is the current Chair of the Investment Property Forum.
+He is currently a member of the MSCI UK Client Group, the RICS Commercial Property Forum and Investment Property Forum.

 He says: “I look forward to using my experience to support my involvement with LionHeart’s investment committee, as well as contribute to the lives of those in the surveying profession, and their loved ones.”